Header Image 1

 Contact Our Local Academy Council

-The Chair of the Local Academy Council is Professor Joseph Spencer
+The Chair of the Local Academy Council is Mr David Sorensen

-Should you wish to contact the Chair of the Local Academy Council or LAC please contact the Trust’s director of governance, Michelle Jones, via email m.jones@greatschoolstrust.com or by post by addressing any correspondence for the attention of Michelle Jones at the school’s address:
+Should you wish to contact the Chair of the Local Academy Council or LAC please contact the Trust’s director of governance and compliance, Michelle Jones, via email m.jones@greatschoolstrust.com or by post by addressing any correspondence for the attention of Michelle Jones at the school’s address:

 King’s Leadership Academy Liverpool, Dingle Vale, Liverpool, L8 9SJ.